Royal Hillsborough

-Royal Hillsborough more commonly known simply as Hillsborough, is a village and civil parish in County Down, Northern Ireland, 19 km from the city of Belfast.
-It is within the Lisburn and Castlereagh District Council area.
+Royal Hillsborough more commonly known simply as Hillsborough, is a historic village and civil parish in County Down, Northern Ireland, 19 km from the city of Belfast.
+It is within the Lisburn and Castlereagh District Council area, and had a population of 4,160 in the 2021 census.

 The village is noted for its Georgian architecture.
 It is home to Hillsborough Castle, the British royal family's official residence in Northern Ireland, and residence of the British Secretary of State for Northern Ireland.

 History

 Before 1661, the townland was known as Crumlin or Cromlin (from Irish Cromghlinn 'crooked glen').
 By 1661, during the Plantation of Ulster, the townland and the settlement within it had been renamed Hillsborough.
 It was named after English army officer Sir Moses Hill, and his son Arthur Hill, who built Hillsborough Fort in 1650 to command the road from Dublin to Carrickfergus.
 The Hill family became the Earls of Hillsborough, then Marquesses of Downshire.

 The mansion known as Hillsborough Castle was built in 1770 for The 1st Earl of Hillsborough (he was later created The 1st Marquess of Downshire, in 1789).

 A prominent memorial to The 3rd Marquess of Downshire (1788–1845)—closely resembling Nelson's Column in Trafalgar Square, London—stands to the south of the village and is visible throughout much of the surrounding area.

 In 2007, Hillsborough won 3rd place in the annual Ulster in Bloom competition in the large village category.

 In 2021, it was announced that letters patent would be issued granting the village the prefix "Royal", thus officially becoming "Royal Hillsborough", in recognition of Hillsborough Castle, the official royal residence for Northern Ireland.
 The Letters Patent came into effect on 20 October that year.